-Operational risk spans all risk categories.
+Operational risk is defined as the risk of loss resulting from the workforce or inadequate or failed internal processes or systems or external events.
 Control procedures are used to proactively address the risks associated with ASML's business processes, systems and other resources that might otherwise be detrimental to overall performance.
 Business continuity is considered key and ASML has developed a plan that provides for the syndicate to be operational within a 48 hour period in the event that its current offices are no longer available.